Lois Gottlieb

-Lois Davidson Gottlieb (November 13, 1926 – August 12, 2018) was an American architect best known for residential designs.
-She was born in San Francisco, California.
-Gottlieb's professional career spans more than 50 years.
-She practiced architecture in and outside the U.S. as a prolific residential designer.
-Most of her domestic designs can be found in California, Washington, Idaho and Virginia.
-Gottlieb's works have been featured in various publications, exhibits, and the documentary video made about her work on 'The Gottlieb House' in Fairfax Station, Virginia.
-Lois Davidson was an apprentice to Frank Lloyd Wright as a part of the Taliesin Fellowship in Scottsdale, Arizona, and Wright's winter home and the western counterpart to Taliesin East in Spring Green, Wisconsin, 1948–1949.
-Gottlieb co-founded an architectural firm, Duncombe-Davidson, with A. Jane Duncombe, who is also one of the apprentices to Wright's Taliesin at that time.
-Gottlieb is also a former member of International Archive of Women in Architecture's board of directors.
+Lois Davidson Gottlieb (November 13, 1926 – August 12, 2018) was an American architect who specialized in residential design and whose professional career spanned more than 50 years.
+Gottlieb was born in San Francisco, California, and attended Stanford University where she studied both art and engineering.
+Following graduation from Stanford, she was awarded the Taliesin Fellowship in Scottsdale, Arizona, and was therefore an apprentice to Frank Lloyd Wright from 1948–1949.
+She then attended Harvard University's Graduate School of Design from 1949 to 1950.
+After becoming licensed, she worked as an architect while raising two children and traveling extensively with her family for her husband's work.
+Her husband, Robert Gottlieb, a violist and music teacher, worked in countries such as India, Thailand, Nepal, and Austria while she taught architecture.
+Most of her work in the United States can be found in California, Washington, Idaho and Virginia.
+Gottlieb's works have been featured in various publications, exhibits, and a documentary video made about her work on 'The Gottlieb House' in Fairfax Station, Virginia.
+Gottlieb co-founded an architectural firm, Duncombe-Davidson, with A. Jane Duncombe, who is also one of the apprentices to Wright's Taliesin.
+This partnership spanned the years 1951 to 1956.
+From 1956 to 2002, Gottlieb worked as a freelance residential designer on over 100 projects in the Bay Area and in Riverside, CA, as well as in Washington, Idaho, and Virginia.
+She is a former member of International Archive of Women in Architecture's board of directors.
 She died on August 12, 2018, at age 91.